 In the 1940s, manufacturers realized there was a market for bathing suits for women with various figure flaws.
 The new more revealing swimsuits required experts to design a better suit, and they achieved this by adding stretch tummy control panels and bra cups were added, so suits could be also worn strapless that buttoned on the inside.

 By 1950, women continued to wear one-piece swimsuits and took care to cover their hair with swimming caps.
 Bikinis were thought to be too risqué at this time and best suited for film stars and exotic dancers

 Esther Williams: Princess Mermaid

 From One Piece Bathing Suit to Thongs

-By the mid 60s the fabrics were mainly nylon or Lycra or a mix of both materials.
-They also started using plastic rings and mesh midriffs.
+By the mid-60s the fabrics were mainly nylon or Lycra or a mix of both materials.
+They started using plastic rings and mesh midriffs.

-The modern version was patented by Louis Reard in 1946, but bikinis were seen in Crete thousands of years ago.
+In 1946, swimsuits were patented by Louis Read.
 His design was more akin to the skimpy string 1970s bikinis.
-Bikinis made news and as versions have become skimpier, they have always attracted attention.
+Bikinis made the news, and as versions have become skimpier, they have always attracted attention.

 Along came the more radical styles like the G string, and then the thong, also called the Brazilan tanga.
 This trend started in the 1980s, became the norm for the young women by the 1990s.

-Designer swimwear is most common and there is a large variety of styles from which to choose.
+Designer swimwear has a large variety of styles from which to choose.
 One piece suits are still popular for many women, and there are many styles of suits in plus sized swimwear.
-There are many styles to choose from in plus size bathing suits.

 Bathing Suit History of Fabrics